JabinWashburn/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+a token is used to encrypt data between two systems so that private data is not share but can be authenticated.

 2. What steps can you take in your web apps to keep your data secure?

+using tokens and auth to keep data private.

 3. Describe how web servers work.

+web servers can be actual server rooms located thoughout the world that house the actual files and data of website and applications. when someones web browser makes a call for that data it links back to the closest physical server to request data and then gets returned to the user from the physical server.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+put, post, get and delete can be mapped.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.